HalmstadStudentkar/magazino/readme.txt

 =================================
 CHANGELOG
 =================================
+Version 1.0.4
+ * added more social media icons options
+ * added a new homepage (full-width) template
+ * unified all the styles into a single stylesheet (style.css)
+ * added function_exists to custom functions

 Version 1.0.3
  * fixed the bug related to the alignment and resizing of featured images on the slider
  * fixed pixelated thumbnails on homepage posts